Memorista/memorista-wordpress-plugin/README.md

 ## :star: Features

-- 1-step initial setup using the Memorista authorization prompt
+- 1-step initial setup using the authorization prompt
-- Embed Client UI widget on any page
+- Shortcode to embed the Client UI widget on any page
-- Manage entries in the Admin UI
+- Entry management in the Admin UI

 ## :arrow_forward: Usage